-Kim Kardashian is no friend to 11-year-old Abe Chabon, whose mother said he "accidentally" contributed $120 in two days to the celebrity mogul's expected end-of-year $200 million paycheck for her "Kim Kardashian: Hollywood" game.
+Kim Kardashian is no friend to the young son of author Ayelet Waldman who said he “accidentally” contributed $120 in two days to the celebrity mogul’s expected end-of-year $200 million paycheck for her “Kim Kardashian: Hollywood” game.

 And so began a Twitter tirade against the “scumbag” Kardashians.

 Waldman claims that even though a credit card was attached to the iTunes accounts, she had been under the impression it was capped to $20 a week.

 This is hardly a new problem.
 In March 2013, two British parents had to petition Apple to refund the £980 ($1,652!) bill their son ran up buying virtual donuts on his “Simpsons: Tapped Out” iPad game.
 In fact, a January FTC settlement left Apple paying $32.5 million to parents whose children bought apps and in-app purchases without their consent.
 The ominously titled ‘Tiny Zoo Friends” game was allegedly inspiring purchases of more than $5o0.

 Luckily for Waldman, she says Apple ended up refunding her son’s purchases one-by-one.
 And lessons were learned all around.
 The parents have cut off credit cards from the iTunes store.
 And as for Abe: